-Through our courses and research opportunities, PRISM strives to give students a deep understanding of fundamental science and a great appreciation for technology development.
+Through our courses and research opportunities, the Princeton Institute for the Science and Technology of Materials (PRISM) strives to give students a deep understanding of fundamental science and a great appreciation for technology development.
 Both undergraduate and graduate students alike are well-prepared for a wide variety of future career opportunities.

 Students must apply to and be admitted to a specific academic department (not PRISM) and must fulfill all departmental and joint degree requirements, including a doctoral thesis related to materials.

 PRISM does not directly admit graduate students and award degrees at this time.
 Students wishing to pursue the joint degree in materials science should speak to the program director.

 The plan of study for students pursuing the joint degree is coordinated with input from the director of PRISM.
 All students must take a minimum of three courses approved by PRISM.